John Wyn Williams successfully resists a Reference by the Attorney General

 April 17, 2019

-John Wyn Williams from Exchange Chambers has today appeared before the Vice President of the Court of Appeal Criminal Division Lady Justice Hallett responding to a reference made by the Attorney General’s office in relation to a sentence imposed on his client by HHJ Kershaw at Wolverhampton Crown Court.
+John Wyn Williams from Exchange Chambers has today appeared before the Vice President of the Court of Appeal Criminal Division Lady Justice Hallett responding to a reference from the Attorney General in relation to a sentence imposed on his client by HHJ Kershaw at Wolverhampton Crown Court.

 His client received a suspended sentence at the sentencing hearing in February this year.
 She was sentenced for her part in Operation Poppett which involved a Conspiracy to Supply Cocaine on an Industrial scale.
 Benzocaine was imported from China in industrial quantities.

 John’s client was the partner to one of the Co-conspirators and had pleaded guilty to Possession with intent to supply class A drugs.
 Although the sentencing judge found that she had played a significant role in the enterprise, he was able to suspend her sentence partly because she was the sole carer of a two year old child.